| |

 one can easily dismiss and summarily reject an activity or organization

+based on what the group says and does.
 The objections and concerns written here are a result

 of what I have personally observed, heard, seen, and experienced.
 The